CurlyWurly-1/IQ-group-pir-wireless-arduino-TX/README.md

 # IQ-group-pir-wireless-arduino-TX
-Spoof a PIR message using an arduino UNO and a cheap 433 MhZ TX module, to trigger the mains switch in an IQ Group mains controller that looks like this
+Spoof a PIR message using an arduino UNO and a cheap 433 MhZ TX module, to trigger the mains switch in an IQ Group mains controller as pictured in the left picture, with teh box it comes in pictured on the right

 <img src="images/P1140936.jpg" alt="IQ Group 240V Mains controller"/>

-and comes in a box like this:

 <img src="images/iq1.jpg" alt="IQ Group box"/>

+Once you have wired up the arduino you can make the receiver learn the code as follows
+ - PREPARATION
+   - All things are powered down
+   - On the Arduino
+     - Wire up the 433 mHZ module
+   - On the receiver:
+     - Wire up the output light
+     - Wire up mains power

+ - CODE RESET (Optional) - Only do this if you want start from scratch
+   - On the Receiver
+     - Power it up
+     - Press the Receiver's PROGRAM button for 5 seconds

+ - CODE LEARNING
+   - On the Receiver
+     - Power it up
+     - Press the Receiver's PROGRAM button for 1-2 seconds (If you press for longer, you may reset all codes - see previous section) The receiver LED will go ON, indicating it is in PROGRAM MODE, and will remain ON for 5 minutes
+   - On the Arduino
+     - Power it up - it will start transmitting every 30 seconds
+     - Check the receiver LED.
+If the code has been accepted and stored, the receiver LED will go off and all is done for that sensor.

+N.B.
+It is possible for the reciever to recognise more than one code - You would just press the Receiver PROGRAM button again for 1-2 seconds, and then transmit from the other device.
+However, bear in mind it is not necessary to repeat code learning if all devices use the same code (as seen in the transmit sketch).